Last Updated on

 When you meet the tram lines, by Ponte Garibaldi, cross the street, then turn to the left and take the first smaller street to the right (Via della Renella).
 You are in Trastevere, only a few minutes away from Piazza di Santa Maria and Basilica di Santa Maria in Trastevere.

 This tour would probably take you half day.
 The point is not to hurry.
 Slow down, look at the buildings, take photos of all those amazing details on the walls, and try to imagine life here in the 16th century.
+This is how I love to travel to find ideas for my travel blog.

 What If Rome Walking Tours Self Guided Are Not an Option?